 - The STEM Magnet Academy serves 450 students from third through eighth grade.
 Each student receives a laptop computer to use at school and home.

 - East Aurora School District 131 schools have a robust preschool through 12th grade extracurricular program with nearly 70 clubs and 20 varsity sports at the high school level.

 - One-third of East Aurora School District 131 students receive bilingual services, affirming the District’s commitment to a culturally diverse community with a large Spanish speaking population.

 - As part of overhauling its technology infrastructure, the District is pursuing a near one-to-one computer initiative.

 - Each East Aurora School District 131 school has a full-time parent liaison helping to build positive communication between home and school.

-- East Aurora High School’s Naval Junior Reserve Officer Training Corps program is the largest in the nation, with more than 1,000 cadets.
+- East Aurora High School’s Naval Junior Reserve Officer Training Corps program is the largest in the world with approximately 900 cadets.